terev/letter-gen/README.md

 shortlist.json.

 ## Generating Letters
-The only supported output type is pdf currently.
+Currently the only supported output type is pdf.

 The default letter template is called `letter-template`.
 ### PDF